seemc0/ddn/README.md

 Take a look at example.html to get an idea of how it works.

 #1
 First things first: you will need to download ddn.js and ddn.css and link them to your html page(s).
-Each file is in its own subfolder; "/scripts" and "styles" respectively.
+In my version, each file is in its own subfolder; "/scripts" and "/styles" respectively.

 Your code will look something like this:
 ```